wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/wwl-power-apps/how-build-model-driven-app/includes/04-design-of-model-driven-apps.md

 ## Testing the application

 By selecting the **Play** button in the top right, the app is put into **Play mode**.
-You can see it then completely different and shows the data based on the choices made in the design process.
+You can see the app that displays the data based on the choices made in the design process.

 ![Example of app in play mode.](../media/app-play-mode.png)